Become an Industry Partner

-The MEM program continually looks for opportunities to work with new industry partners and in new industry segments.
+The MEM program continually seeks opportunities to work with new industry partners and in new industry segments.
 We’re seeking industry partners like you that are interested in sponsoring a team project.
 You identify a challenging business problem and provide information for the student team.
 Our students will analyze and use your data to solve that problem.

 The proposal consists of two components: